Placement and Restoration of Dental Implants in Lafayette, LA

 My dentures shift around.
 How can dental implants help?

-Dental implants are a permanent, stable alternative to dentures that move around when chewing and speaking.
+Dental implants are a long-term, stable alternative to removable dentures that move around when chewing and speaking.
 Since the dental implant securely bonds with your jawbone, it will not move or shift.
 You can feel confident that your dental implant will function just like your other teeth, with no cumbersome appliance to manage.

 Can dental implants help if I have multiple missing teeth?